Camrus Johnson

-Camrus Johnson is an American actor.
-He is best known for playing Luke Fox in the superhero series Batwoman.
+Camrus Johnson (born December 22, 1994) is an American actor.
+He is best known for Batwoman and One Piece.

 Early life

 Johnson was born in Kingsland, Georgia.
-He was planning to join the military to follow in his father and brother footsteps.
-After spending two years with the Reserve Officers' Training Corps he realised it wasn't for him.
-His mother encouraged him to try acting.
+He was planning to join the military to follow in the footsteps of his father and brother.
+After spending two years with the Reserve Officers' Training Corps, he realized it wasn't for him, with his mother encouraging him to try acting.

 Career

-Johnsons first big role came playing Omar Hassabala in the teen romance movie The Sun Is Also a Star.
+After several short film appearances, Johnson's first big role came playing Omar Hassabala in the 2019 teen romance movie The Sun Is Also a Star.
 His biggest role in his career has been playing Luke Fox in the superhero series Batwoman.
-In January 2022 he made his Batwoman directing debut.
-He is currently starring in the fantasy adventure series One Piece.
+In January 2022, he made his Batwoman directing debut.
+In 2026, Johnson will play the recurring role of Mr. 5 in the second season of the fantasy adventure series One Piece.

 Personal life

-When Johnson was 18 and living in New York trying to get some success as an actor he became a full time carer for his great aunt.
+When Johnson was 18 and living in New York trying to get some success as an actor, he became a full time caregiver for his great aunt.
 He said it taught him how to be patient and more understanding.